PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only after a changing first reconciliation, either repair counter, or a tensor-count decrease.
 Production remains unchanged at this characterization checkpoint.

+The restoration result is now assigned before the unchanged outer guard.
+A positive restoration retains the first reconciliation, then records tensor count and captures both binary-repair results.
+The second reconciliation runs only after a changing first scan, either repair counter, or exact-repair pruning.
+The following topology sort remains unconditional inside the outer restoration block.
+Lowerer wiring covers unchanged, all three counters, and prune-only behavior independently.